 I hope you have a beautiful weekend.
 And find some time to just relllllaaaaax.

-The Endometriosis Family Support Group is hosting a free webinar on Wednesday, March 20, 2019, at 4:00pm (PST) featuring a discussion with Dr. Aykut Bayrak with LA IVF.
-He will be discussing Endometriosis diagnosis and treatment options.
+The Endometriosis Family Support Group hosted a free webinar on Wednesday, March 20, 2019, at 4:00pm (PST) featuring a discussion with Dr. Aykut Bayrak with LA IVF.
+He discussed Endometriosis diagnosis and treatment options.
 If interested, please e-mail Megan at megan@RMCcharity.org to register.
 If you cannot attend on March 20th, we will share the recording once we receive the link.